 Elizabeth Shea (17:59)

 That's excellent.
-I mean, it sounds like you're the poster child for how things should go well, how things should go that that's
+I mean, it sounds like you're the poster child for how things should go well!

 Houston Goodwin (18:12)